ArminJo/JK-BMSToPylontechCAN/README.md

 # Revision History
 ### Version 2.3.0
 - Added frame 0x35F for total capacity as SMA extension, which is no problem for Deye inverters.
+- Added frame 0x379 for total capacity as Luxpower extension, which is no problem for Deye inverters.

 ### Version 2.2.0
 - Fixed LCD backlight timeout bug introduced in 1.3.0.